renode/renode-docs/source/advanced/platform_description_format.md

 ## Attributes

-There are three kinds of attributes:
+There are four kinds of attributes:

 -   constructor or property attributes;
 -   interrupt attributes;
+-   init attributes;
--   init attributes.
+-   reset attributes.

 ### Constructor or property attributes